-2.1 Inspection -
+2.1 Inspection

-The FM-1H is carefully packed at the Gates plant to ensure safe arrival at its destination.
-The equipment is packed in a heavy carton and a wooden crate.
-Open the crate and carton carefully to avoid damaging any of the contents.
-Remove the packing material and search for possible loose items such as pilot lights, fuses, loose screws and bolts.
+The FM-7.5H is carefully packed at the Gates plant to ensure safe arrival at its destination.
+The equipment is packed in a number of heavy cartons and wooden crates.
+Open the crates and cartons carefully to avoid damaging any of the contents.
+Remove the packing material and search for possible small items such as pilot lights, fuses, loose screws and bolts.

-If damage should occur during shipment all claims should be filed promptly with the transportation company.
+If damage should occur during shipment, all claims should be filed promptly with the transportation company.
 If a claim is to be filed, the original packing case and material must be preserved.
 A damage report must be filed to collect for shipping damages.
-Gates Radio Company is not responsible for damage occurring during shipment.
+Gates Radio Company is not responsible for damage occuring during shipment.
 Parts or components shipped to replace those damaged in transportation will be billed to the customer plus transportation expenses, the cost of which should form a portion of your claim to the transportation company.

 A complete visual inspection should be made of the equipment.
 Determine that there are no loose connections, loose components, broken insulators, etc., that may have been damaged in shipment.
 Make sure all relay contacts are free and in good mechanical condition.
 Make sure all mechanical connections are tight.
-Check with a screw driver or a wrench all mechanical and electrical connections that are mechanically bolted together.
+Check with a screw driver or a wrench, all mechanical and electrical connections that are mechanically bolted together.
 All tie downs or blocking used for shipping purposes should be removed.
-A good overall visual inspection may save time and trouble in placing the transmitter into operating condition.
+A good overall visual inspection may save time and-trouble in placing the transmitter into operating condition.

-2.2 Packing Check List -
+2.2 Packing Check List

 Certain components of the transmitter have been removed for shipment and are packed separately to ensure safe handling.
-These parts on the FM-lH have been kept to a bare minimum.
+These parts on the FM-7.5H have been kept to a bare minimum are are plug-in units and heavy components.
+Tubes that are not clamped down for normal operation are also removed.
 The following components have been removed from the transmitter for shipping purposes: